Phacelia tanacetifolia aka Fiddleneck

 Fiddleneck, Lacy Phacelia, Self Heal

-How to care for Fiddleneck
+How difficult is it to take care of Fiddleneck

 Fiddleneck presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.